rrumale/machine-learning-live-labs/oml-services-v2/initialize-environment/initialize-environment.md

 # Initialize Environment

 ## Introduction
-This lab will show you how to connect to the Lab VM, Autonomous Database on Oracle cloud & explore the various tools to interact with it and loading the sample dataset.
+This lab will show you how to connect to the Lab VM, Autonomous Database on Oracle cloud & explore the various tools to interact with it and load the sample dataset.

 Estimated Time: 15 minutes